seehiong/multi-model-chat/README.md

 1. Fork this repository to your own GitHub account.
 2. Go to [Vercel](https://vercel.com/) and create a new project, importing your forked repository.
 3. Vercel will automatically detect that it is a Vite project and configure the build settings.
-4.  **There are no server-side environment variables to set.** The API key is managed on the client side.
+4.  **No environment variables are needed for deployment**, as the API key is handled entirely on the client-side.
 5. Deploy!

 ## Project Structure